fantasticlion/capstone/README.md

-Jimmy Chen Capstone for CSCI 1300 User Interfaces and User Experience Responsive Redesign
+Capstone for CSCI 1300 User Interfaces and User Experience Responsive Redesign of the Website of Manhattanville College Library’s Page for Applied math, Math and Computer Science Websites

 Description: